 Depreciation during a year= $200,000

-Accumulated depreciation as on December 31, 2018 = Accumulated depreciation as on January 1, 2018 + Depreciation during a year – Accumulated depreciation for asset disposed off
+Accumulated depreciation as on December 31, 2018, = Acc depreciation as on January 1, 2018, + Depreciation during a year – Acc depreciation for asset disposed of

 Accumulated depreciation as on December 31, 2018= $250,000 + $200,000 – $100,000

-This has been a guide to Accumulated Depreciation Formula.
-Here we discuss how to calculate Accumulated Depreciation along with practical excel examples and downloadable excel templates.
+This article has been a guide to Accumulated Depreciation on the balance sheet and its meaning.
+Here we discuss its formula along with step by step calculations.
 You may learn more about Accounting from the following articles –